BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

 Associating and Extending Models
 =====================================

 Associating two models implies that one model contains a reference to another model.
-This requires modifcation of the model APIs and meta functions.
+This requires modifcation of that model's API and meta functions.

 ..
         The association of two models means that one model contains a reference(id) of another model the association can be optional or mandatory.
 The association of two models only require the modification of the models APIs and the meta's.
-We will use the last sample from "05 - sql alchemy support" chapter, so in order to associate one entity with another entity we need a new entity.
-Lets say that to the User model we want to associate a UserType model, first we will need to create and API and implementation for the user type as we did for the user.  sample_plugin.api.user_type:
+We will use the last sample from "05 - sql alchemy support" chapter,

+To associate a UserType model to the User model we need to create an API and implementation for the UserType as we did for the User model in ``sample_plugin.api.user_type``:

 .. code-block:: python